yfozekosh/Enpal_YF_Task/README.md

 3. **Access the Application**

     - The API should be accessible at `http://localhost:3000`
-    - The database should be accessible at `http://localhost:5432`
+    - The database is accessible on port `5432`.
+Update user and password in `src/database/Dockerfile` if needed.

 ## Running Tests